-1. Introduction
+1 Introduction

-The problem of student modelling has become an important research topic especially within the context of help and tutoring systems (Anderson et al., 1987; Brown & Burton, 1982; Frasson & Gauthier, 1990; Kearsley, 1988; Sleeman, 1984; Sleeman & Brown, 1982; Wenger, 1987) because the design of such systems raises questions like: Which order is the best for a set of tasks to be worked on?
+The problem of student modelling has become an important research topic especially within the context of help and tutoring systems [5, 9, 18, 26, 53, 54, 64] because the design of such systems raises questions like: Which order is the best for a set of tasks to be worked on?
 Why is information useless to one person and helpful to another?
 How is help material to be designed?
-Advance in these questions seems to be possible only if the actual knowledge state of the learner can be diagnosed online in an efficient and valid way.
-This is difficult (Self, 1990; 1991) but necessary for a system in order to react adequately to the student's activities.
+Advance in answering these questions seems to be possible only if the actual knowledge state of the learner can be diagnosed online in an efficient and valid way.
+This is difficult [50, 51] but necessary for a system in order to react adequately to the student's activities.
 Furthermore, it has been well recognized that progress in student modelling depends much on understanding what the student is doing (and why).
-Thus detailed assumptions about problem solving, knowledge representation and acquisition processes are needed.
+Thus, detailed assumptions about problem solving, knowledge representation and acquisition processes are needed.

 We face the student modelling problem within the context of a help system in the domain of functional programming: The ABSYNT Problem Solving Monitor.
 ABSYNT ("Abstract Syntax Trees") is a functional visual programming language designed to support the acquisition of basic functional programming knowledge.
-The ABSYNT Problem Solving Monitor provides help and proposals for the student while constructing ABSYNT programs to given tasks.
-In order to make the system's actions adaptive to the student, we model the student's knowledge.
+The ABSYNT Problem Solving Monitor provides help and proposals for the student while constructing ABSYNT programs to solve given tasks.
+In order to make the system's actions adaptive to the student, we model the growth of the student's knowledge state.
 Our basic approach rests on three principles: